Woman-in-STEM/IoT-based-automated-goods-handling/README.md

 Hence, a digital solution is proposed in the form of sensor/ IoT to prevent the under-loading and overloading of Railway wagons.

 Key words: Sensor, IOT

+<br><hr><br>

+## Approach
+After the goods are loaded into the wagon, the load and weight sensor is activated.
+For the prototype, the <b>SEN0160</b> module is used, which has a capacity of 1kg.
+The sensor will transmit the data to a high precision A/D converter (Analog to digital converter), namely, the <b>HX711 Weighing Sensor Module</b>, which also acts as an amplifier.
+The output of this device is then sent to the <b>Arduino microcontroller</b>.
+It will store the ideal capacity of the train wagon as a baseline value.
+The detected weight is then compared with this value to determine if the wagon is overloaded or underused.
+Accordingly, the microcontroller will activate the relevant indicators to let the user know.
+Here, a 16x2 LCD is used to give the state of the wagon: <i>normal, underloaded, or overloaded</i>.
+In addition to this, if the weight exceeds maximum capacity, a buzzer will also sound as a warning.